pwendering/COMMIT/README.md

 The consensus models will be saved under `data/models/consensus`.

+### (optional) Reconcile gene IDs
+Some reconstruction approaches use their own annotation pipeline, starting from the genome sequence (e.g. KBase), while others require a multi-fasta file (i.e. structural annotation).
+As the structural annotation can differ and different pipelines assign different gene IDs, the resulting reconstructions from different approaches can contain different gene IDs.
+For this publication, I mapped gene IDs using BLAST to be able to compare the gene sets that are included in the reconstructions obtained from the different approaches.
+1. Create a BLAST database for reference gene identifiers
+	- use your own structural annotation or a structural annotation obtained from one of the reconstruction approaches as a reference
+	- use the script `code/bash/batch-makeblastdb.sh` to generate BLAST databases for each amino acid multi-fasta file
+	- use `code/bash/batch-makeblastdb-nucl.sh` if you have nucleic acid sequences
+2. If not already available, create multi-fasta files from .gff files
+	- e.g. in KBase, you can export .gff files and use them together with your genome sequence to create a multi-fasta file
+	- use the script `code/bash/convert-gff-to-fasta.sh`
+	- this script required [bedtools](https://bedtools.readthedocs.io/en/latest/) to be installed
+3. Run blastp or blastx to find corresponding genes or proteins
+	- The scripts `code/bash/batch-blastp.sh` and `code/bash/batch-blastx.sh` loop after all multi-fasta files in a directory and perform BLAST searches for all proteins/genes in a fasta file
+	- only one hit per protein is returned to obtain a one-to-one mapping
+	- this is not ideal because sequences might be split or lumped between structural annotations
+4. The Matlab function `code/matlab/translateGeneIDs.m` can then be used to map gene IDs in the reconstructions, such that GPR rules can be combined and compared

 ## Workflow for the publication results
-- the script _COMMIT/code/matlab/commit.m_ contains the workflow for the publication
+- the script `COMMIT/code/matlab/commit.m` contains the workflow for the publication
-- the script _COMMIT/code/matlab/gap_filling/run_iterative_gap_filling.m_ performs the conditional gap filling procedure of COMMIT
+- the script `COMMIT/code/matlab/gap_filling/run_iterative_gap_filling.m` performs the conditional gap filling procedure of COMMIT
-- the script _COMMIT/code/matlab/gap_filling/gap_fill_individual_models.m_ performs gap-filling on the individual reconstructions without considering the community composition
+- the script `COMMIT/code/matlab/gap_filling/gap_fill_individual_models.m` performs gap-filling on the individual reconstructions without considering the community composition

 ## Reference
+Wendering P, Nikoloski Z (2022) COMMIT: Consideration of metabolite leakage and community composition improves microbial community reconstructions.
+PLOS Computational Biology 18(3): e1009906. [https://doi.org/10.1371/journal.pcbi.1009906](https://doi.org/10.1371/journal.pcbi.1009906)